scssquatch/Angular-Patterns/Angular Patterns.md

 ![inline](route-resolve.png)

-^ ...and this
+^ here!
 - Use route resolves for data that is required before the page loads
-- prevents things like stuff showing up then snapping around once data is loaded
 - will cause initial page load to take longer so...
 - we need to establish a pattern showing that the page is loading
 - but it also gets rid of lots of prepareData calls and jittery pages
+- Now here are a few gotchas I came across while doing this (next)

 ---

 # Gotchas and Interestings

-Coffeescript + Inline-Edit:
+Coffeescript + Inline-Edit

 ![inline](inline-edit-method.png)
 ![inline](inline-edit-method-2.png)